Octonion algebras over rings are not determined by their norms: Octonion algebras and norms

 \section{Octonion algebras and norms}

 Let $R$ be a commutative ring (with unit).
-From \S 4 of \cite{LPR}, we recall that a octonion algebra\footnote{One can of course globalize this definition, see \cite{P}.} over $R$ is a non-associative algebra $C$ over $R$ is a f.g. projective $R$--module of rank $8$, contains an identity element $1_C$ and admits a norm $n_C: C \to R$ which is uniquely determined by the two following two conditions: $n_C$ is a non-singular quadratic form and $n_C(xy)=n_C(x) \, n_C(y)$ for all $x,y \in C$.
+From \S 4 of \cite{LPR}, a non-associative algebra $C$ over $R$ is called an octonion $R$-algebra\footnote{One can of course globalize this definition, see \cite{P}.} if it is a finitely generated projective $R$--module of rank $8$, contains an identity element $1_C$ and admits a norm, i.e. a map $n_C: C \to R$ satisfying the two following conditions: